-Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer CGI Group Inc. (1) TSX NYSE Member of the Corporate Governance Committee Paule Doré Cogeco Inc. TSX Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO Inc. TSX Lead Director, Chair of Human Resources Committee and Member of the Executive Committee Sun Life Financial Inc. TSX NYSE Member of the Managing Resources Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
+Name of the Director Other Reporting Issuer Name Market listed Board Committee of the other issuer Nathalie Bourque Alimentation Couche-Tard Inc. TSX Member of the Human Resources and Corporate Governance Committee CGI Group Inc. (1) TSX NYSE Chair of the Corporate Governance Committee Paule Doré Doré Cogeco Inc. Member of the Human Resources Committee and Chair of the Corporate Governance Committee Jean-Louis Fontaine Bombardier Inc. TSX Vice-Chairman of the Board Gilles Labbé CGI Group Inc. (1) TSX NYSE Chair of the Audit and Risk Management Committee James J. Morris Esterline Technologies Corporation NYSE Member of the Audit Committee and Chair of the Strategy & Technology Committee Réal Raymond METRO Inc. TSX Chair of Board of Director Sun Life Financial Inc. TSX NYSE Member of the Audit & Conduct Review Committee and of the Risk Review Committee Brian A. Robbins Exco Technologies Limited TSX AirBoss of America Corp.
 TSX Chair of the Audit Committee Andrew John Stevens De La Rue plc LSE Member of the Human Resources Committee and Audit Committee CAE Inc. TSX NYSE Member of the Human Resources Committee and Audit Committee

-- (1) Interlocking directorships. - (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. Réal Raymond, is an "independent director" within the meaning of section 1.4 of NI 52-110.
-As chairman of the Board, he manages the business of the Board and ensures that the functions identified in its mandate are being effectively carried out by the Board and its committees.
-In addition to ensuring the operation of the Board, the Chairman performs the following functions: - 1. in consultation with the CEO, he prepares the agenda for each meeting of the Board; - 2. he ensures that all directors receive the information required for the proper performance of their duties; - 3. he ensures that the appropriate committee structure is in place and makes initial recommendations for appointment to such committees; - 4. in consultation with the Chair of the Human Resources Committee, he ensures that an appropriate system is in place to evaluate the performance of the Board as a whole, the Board's committees and individual directors, which may include the use of director questionnaires and interviews of each director on his or her performance, and makes recommendations for changes when appropriate; and
+(1) Interlocking directorships.

+- (e) The "independent directors" meet, without the presence of members of management, at the end of each regular meeting (unless they waive such requirement) and they have at least two meetings a year at which members of management are not in attendance. - (f) The chairman of the Board, Mr. Réal Raymond, is an "independent director" within the meaning of section 1.4 of NI 52-110.
+The Board has developed written position descriptions for the chairman.
+The chairman of the Board fosters and promotes the integrity of the Board and a culture where the Board works harmoniously for the long-term benefit of the Corporation and its shareholders.
+The chairman of the Board is responsible for the management, the development and the effective performance of the Board, and provides leadership to the Board for all aspects of the Board's work.
+The chairman of the Board also acts in advisory capacity to the CEO and to other senior management in all matters concerning the interest and management of the Corporation.

-- 5. he works with the CEO and senior management to monitor progress on strategic planning, policy implementation and succession planning. - (g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2014:
+(g) The following table summarizes for each of the directors the number of board and standing committee meetings they have attended for the financial year ended on March 31, 2015:

-Director (4) Board Meetings Audit Committee Meetings Human Resources and Corporate Governance Committee Meetings
+Director Board Meetings Audit Committee Meetings Human Resources and Corporate Governance Committee Meetings

-Claude Boivin (1) 2 of 2 - 2 of 2

-John M. Cybulski (2) 7 of 8 - 3 of 4

 Paule Doré 9 of 9 - 4 of 4

-Jean-Louis Fontaine 9 of 9 4 of 4 -
+Jean-Louis Fontaine 9 of 9 1 of 1 4 of 4

 Gilles Labbé 9 of 9 - -

-Louis Morin 9 of 9 4 of 4 -
+Louis Morin 9 of 9 5 of 5 -

-James J. Morris (3) 7 of 7 2 of 2 -
+James J. Morris 8 of 9 5 of 5 -

-Réal Raymond 9 of 9 - 4 of 4
+Réal Raymond 8 of 9 - 3 of 4

-Brian A. Robbins 8 of 9 4 of 4 -
+Brian A. Robbins 9 of 9 5 of 5 -

+Andrew John Stevens (1) 7 of 8 4 of 4 -